robleroni/Puerro/docs/05-MVC.md

 The models hold the business data (or state) of our application.
 What if we have multiple separate MVC constructs which share a common state, but also have a state of their own?
 In this case MVC in the frontend gets a bit tricky but there are a few ways to share state between controllers and models.

-### Client side persitance systems
+### Client-Side Persistence Systems

 In the backend data is usually persisted with a session or database.
 With that in mind, there is an argument to be made to store the shared data in a persistence system which works on the client, for instance the `localStorage`.
 The downside to that is, that those systems are not reactive, which means the values they store are not observable.
-Observable values are essential to ensure the views get updated if a entry is changed from anywhere.
+Observable values are essential to ensure the views get updated if an entry is changed from anywhere.
 That is why those systems are not an optimal solution to global state.

-### Global data store
+### Global Data Store

 An alternative is to create a reactive global data store, which emits events, when data is changed.
-This global store has to accessible from every view and controller to retreive and set values.
+This global store has to accessible from every view and controller to retrieve and set values.

 The Puerro library offers the `ObservableObject` constructor function.
-A `ObservableObject` instance provides a data store which is subscribable on each property of the object but also the .
+A `ObservableObject` instance provides a data store which is subscribable on each property of the object but also the . **TODO: Continue..?**

 ```js
 import { ObservableObject } from 'puerro';